 Besides practicing universal design guidelines in developing your websites, encourage feedback about accessibility from web visitors.

 Notify your website visitors that you are concerned about accessibility by including a statement about accessibility on your page.
 Encourage your users to notify you with their accessibility concerns.
 For example, the DO-IT home page includes this statement:

 "The DO-IT pages form a living document and are regularly updated.
 We strive to make them universally accessible.
 We minimize the use of graphics and photos, and provide descriptions of them when they are included.
 Video clips are open captioned, providing access to users who can't hear the audio, and audio described for those who cannot see the visual display.
 Suggestions for increasing the accessibility of these pages are welcome."

-Test your website with as many web browsers as you can, and always test your website with at least one text-based browser, and with the audio and graphics turned off.
+Test your website with as many web browsers as you can, and always test your website with at least one text-based browser, such as Lynx, and with the audio- graphics-loading of a multimedia browser turned off.
 This way, you will see your web resources from the perspectives of people with sensory impairments.

 Test your website with accessibility testing programs.
 These programs provide a report of accessibility barriers to your site.
 Several are referenced in your handout.
-Finally, test your website using the keyboard alone to determine if you have full access to the information without using a mouse.
+Finally, test your website using the keyboard alone to determine if you have full access to the information.

 Benefits to Everyone